Menu

 • Treble Crochet(s): tr(s): Yarn over, insert into stitch, yarn over, pull up a loop, you will have three loops on the hook.
 Yarn over, pull through two loops, yarn over, pull through remaining two loops.

-How To Crochet E Book - Handy Reference Guide
+How to Crochet – A Handy Reference Guide eBook

 Unsure of the differences between UK and US terms?
 Need a refresher on how to do your stitches?
 In my ‘How to crochet: A handy reference guide’ EBook I help you with all of these terms and you can always have them to hand!
 You will also get exclusive access to free video instructions.
 Learn more about the eBook here.

-African flower pattern
+African flower Crochet pattern

 Foundation using colour A: ch6 and ss into the 6th ch from the hook to form a circle.